 Arthur Fletcher is perhaps best known as the Father of Affirmative Action for his authorship of the Revised Philadelphia Plan, which required federal government contractors to hire ethnic minorities.

 Frank Marshall Davis rose to prominence as a poet and journalist during the Depression and the Second World War.
 Prior to his departure for the Territory of Hawaii in 1948, he found himself the subject of adulation by many readers but also the target of careful scrutiny by the Federal Bureau of Investigation and the House Un-American Activities Committee.
 Part of the reason for these diverging, oppositional interests was his social realist poetry.
 Poetry for him became an alternative mode of expression, one that provided release from the “objectivity” demanded by the medium of journalism.
 It enabled him to respond “subjectively” to a world of racial discrimination, labor inequity, differential politics, and so much more that burdened and stifled one’s very humanity.
 As a result, manifested in his poetry is a profound celebration of the self, characteristically revealed in robust statements of urban themes, a fierce social consciousness, a strong declamatory voice, and an almost rabid race pride.
-Given American racial dynamics during this period, Davis’s verse, in some ways, was appropriate for its day and
+Given American racial dynamics during this period, Davis’s verse, in some ways, was appropriate for its day and time.
+Arguably, it mig

 Willard Johnson was awarded his Bachelor’s at KU in 1924 and then taught biological science courses at Rust College in Mississippi.
 In 1928 he completed a year of graduate work in bacteriology at the University of Chicago.
 In 1929, he joined the faculty of Tennessee Agricultural and Industrial College in Nashville where he and his bride, Dorothy N. Stovall, of Humboldt, Kansas, had their first son, Richard E. He headed the Biology Department and taught zoology, comparative vertebrate anatomy, physiology, botany, hygiene and bacteriology.
 In 1932 he did further graduate study at Emporia State College in Kansas.